Hunterzhaoliu/infinity2o_web/README.md

 3. `heroku login` username = `qn1over12@gmail.com` & password = `exxxxxIxxFxxx`
 4. `git push heroku master`
 5. https://infinity2o.herokuapp.com/
+6. check code is deployed on https://www.infinity2o.com/

 ## Design principles

 1. [Fletcher Color Control](http://www.barnstonestudios.com/content/COLOUR-CONTROL-by-Frank-Morley-Fletcher.pdf)
 2. `color` beside `opposite color` is the most contrasting.
 3. `color` surrounded by grey changes grey into shade of `color`.

+## Domain name

+The key idea is we want to direct all different ways one can type our domain name and redirect it to `https://www.infinity2o.com`

+Right now if one types `infinity2o.com` or `www.infinity2o.com`

+They all get redirected to `https://www.infinity2o.com`

 ## Useful links